Three files. Any item. Your repo.

 principles.md

-Kebab-case names that describe the feature — auth, connect-repo, commit.
-Name the behavior, not the page or component.
+Kebab-case names that describe the item — auth, plan-saras-birthday, new-hire-onboarding.

 Conventions

-Standard GitHub-Flavored Markdown.
-No custom syntax, no preprocessors.
-If GitHub renders it correctly, it's valid Specifica.
+GitHub-Flavored Markdown.
+No preprocessors.
+If GitHub renders it, it's valid.

 Requirements are checkboxes